-\Less than 1%
+^{}Less than 1%

+(1) Determined by using the conversion ratio of 1.34375 in effect as of June 1, 1992 for the Preferred Stock.

+(2) Represents 428,572 shares of Preferred Stock which are owned by Compagnic Financiere du Scribe.

+(3) Includes 24,000 shares of Common Stock issuable held by a trustee of an irrevocable trust established for the benefit of Mr. Potter's children, as to all of which shares Mr. Potter disclaims all beneficial ownership.

-- (1) Determined by using the conversion ratio of 1.0937 in effect as of June 12, 1991 for the Preferred Stock. - (2) Includes 2000 shares of Common Stock held by trustees of trusts established for the benefit of Mr. Harris' wife and children, as to all of which shares Mr. Harris disclaims all beneficial ownership. - (3) Includes 8,000 shares of Common Stock issuable upon exercise of certain options, which options are currently exercisable or become exercisable within a 60-day period after June 1, 1991. - (4) Includes 10,000 shares of Common Stock held by Mr. Boucher's spouse and 85,000 shares of Common Stock held by trustees of an irrevocable trust established for the benefit of Mr. Boucher's children, as to all of which shares Mr. Boucher disclaims all beneficial ownership.
-Does not include 22,400 shares of Common Stock which could have been issuable upon the exercise of certain options by Mr. Boucher within a 60 day period after June 1, 1991 but were cancelled by the Company pursuant to the Stock Option Exchange described below, subject to shareholder approval and ratification at the Special Meeting. - (5) Does not include 18,750 shares of Common Stock which could have been issuable upon the exercise of certain options by Mr. Ruport within a 60 day period after June 1, 1991 but were cancelled by the Company pursuant to the Stock Option Exchange described below, subject to shareholder approval and ratification at the Special Meeting. - (6) Includes 2,300 shares of Common Stock held by Mr. Potter's children, and 24,000 shares held by a trustee of an irrevocable trust established for the benefit of Mr. Potter's children, as to all of which shares Mr. Potter disclaims all beneficial ownership. - (7) Includes 428,572 shares of Preferred Stock which are owned by Compagnie Financiere du Scribe.
+(4) Includes 2,000 shares of Common Stock held by trustees of trusts established for the benefit of Mr. Harris' wife and children, as to all of which shares Mr. Harris disclaims beneficial ownership.

+(5) Includes 12,000 shares of Common Stock issuable upon exercise of certain options, which options are currently exercisable or become exercisable within a 60-day period after June 1, 1992.

+(6) Includes 10,000 shares of Common Stockheld by Mr. Boucher's spouse and 85,000 shares of Common Stockheld by trustees of an irrevocable trust established for the benefit of Mr. Boucher's children, as to all of which shares Mr. Boucher disclaims all beneficial ownership, and 44,000 shares of Common Stock which could have been issuable upon the exercise of certain options by Mr. Boucher within a 60 day period after June 1, 1992 or pursuant to the terms of Mr. Boucher's consulting arrangement with the Company.